If you’ve ever considered a career in cybersecurity? If so, it’s important to know if a career in cybersecurity requires programming.

 - Discuss potential improvements to system security with IT staff

-Programming knowledge is not a requirement for all cyber security jobs.
-But it is for some, and it can help you advance your career.
-It can also help you pursue more job opportunities dealing with cyber security.
+Turns out, the answer isn’t as simple as a yes or no. The amount of programming a cybersecurity professional has to do depends on the specific job.
+Programming knowledge is not a requirement for all cybersecurity jobs.
+But it is for some, and it can help you advance your career, and skills in programming can also help you pursue more job opportunities dealing with cybersecurity.

 Do Cyber Security Engineers Code?